What Causes Ringing on a PCB and How to Solve It

 If you don’t suffer an existential crisis because of noisy oscilloscope, that’s great.
 You’ll have much lower therapy bills.
 Even so, ringing can have some negative impacts on your life and product design.

 Increased EMI: Ringing can, and often does, produce noise and interference.
-That EMI can radiate or conduct across your board, with all the associated performance problems.
+This can radiate or conduct across your board, with all the associated performance problems.

 Increased current flow: Ringing causes increased current to flow through your circuit.
 Not only does that cause a corresponding increase in power consumed by your product (and shorter battery life), but the components on your board will experience additional, unexpected heating.
 That can decrease their functionality and lifetime.